 If there is no fenced yard, Cairns must be exercised on a leash.
 Cairns were bred to hunt and it is impossible to train them to resist the urge to chase squirrels, cats, rabbits, other dogs, etc.

 Cairns are NOT suited for invisible fencing because they will most likely take a "hit" in order to chase something through the fence.
 However, they won't take the hit to get back home.
-In addition, invisible fencing does not prevent attacks from larger dogs.
+In addition, invisible fencing does not prevent attacks from larger dogs or coyotes.
 Likewise, a Cairn should not be left tied out in a yard for the same reason.

 In general, the Cairn is a healthy breed.
 For more information, you can visit the CTCA website at www.CairnTerrier.org and follow the link to Health Concerns.

 In general, Cairns seem to have a natural affinity for children.
 Although they are tough little dogs, no dog of any breed should be expected to tolerate ear tugging, tail pulling, etc. Intervention is needed if play becomes too rough, and puppies especially need time away to rest undisturbed once in a while.

 Because the life history of a Rescue Cairn is largely unknown, PCTC does not adopt Rescue Cairns to families with children aged 7 years and under.

 Even if you are unable to adopt or foster a Cairn, there are many other things you can do to help.

 You can DONATE one or more of the following: